 1E Client requirements

 You can plan the deployment of 1E Client using the software deployment tools you choose.
 In addition the Client Deployment Assistant provides a wizard that simplifies deployment of 1E Client for Windows.
-It also integrates with Configuration Manager to create deployments, refer to Introducing Client Deployment Assistant.
+It also integrates with Configuration Manager to create deployments.
+Refer to Client Deployment Assistant.

 Installation accounts